-So, we’ve come up with 13 ways to disguise a TV, or simply integrate it so that it doesn’t take over.
+So, we’ve come up with 13 smart living room ideas that disguise a TV, or simply integrate it so that it doesn’t take over.
 Now all you’ll have to worry about is finding the remote – or wrestling it off the kids.

 1. Make it part of the decorating scheme

-When your wall looks this good, and your TV looks this streamlined, there is no point hiding it away.
-Why not turn it into a focal point?
+When your wall looks this good and your TV looks this streamlined, there is no point hiding it away.
+Why not turn it into a focal point, like in the modern living room idea shown above?
 Position a few houseplants around it and you’ll almost feel like you are outside.

 Or why not place your TV in a recess so the screen is flush with the surrounding wall surface?